 Venues

-Every location is unique and offers a different flavor which adds to the enjoyment of the film festival.
-Attendees may have a favorite venue and only attend the films at that venue or they enjoy visiting each venue to watch their favorite documentaries.
-Take your pick!
+Attendees may have a favorite venue and only attend the films at that venue, or they might want to watch a film at each venue to watch their favorite documentaries.
+What a great opportunity to get to experience Decorah, NE Iowa’s gem.

 Headquarters